laurentboileau/laurentboileau.github.io/_posts/2021-03-22-developing-stations.markdown

 I plan to eventually migrate to a free with a subscription model, but I believe that paid is better suited *at the moment*.

 The current version has a complete, albeit limited feature set.
 There are features in the roadmap that are well suited for subscriptions, but I'm not there yet.
-I work slowly.
+[I work slowly][yt].

 Additionally, I'm still finding my indie bearings and I don't want to be overwhelmed with support requests.